 Principle #1 – Don’t Confuse Investing With Donating to a Cause

-When considering investing in a company’s stock it’s vitally important to distinguish between evaluating the company vs. considering its valuation.
+When considering investing in a company’s stock it’s vitally important to distinguish between evaluating the company vs. considering the companies valuation.
 To evaluate a company means to consider its overall suitability as an investment and to otherwise determine whether you’re comfortable with it.
 In other words, I don’t ever recommend investing in a company if you have a problem with the kind of business they’re in, or the goods and services they produce.
 For example, if you think smoking is bad for society then by all means don’t invest in a cigarette company, no matter how well you might think the stock will perform.
 Having said that, once you’ve evaluated a company and determined that you don’t have any ethical or moral problems with its business, it’s then time to consider the valuation of the company, or how much it’s stock is actually worth in dollars.

 “Find Companies To Invest In That You Don’t Have Any Ethical or Moral Problems With It’s Business”